pyfar/gallery/docs/contribute/general/reviewing.rst

 By providing feedback and suggestions, reviewers help maintain the quality and consistency of the project and help moving it forward.
 All pyfar packages require at least two approving review before a PR can be merged.
 For small changes, such as fixing small issues or updating the documentation, one approving review is usually sufficient.
-PRs that require a review have the status "Require Review" in the project section.
+PRs that require a review have the status :require-review:`Require Review` in the project section.
-If a PR is marked as "Draft", it is not yet ready for review.
+If a PR is marked as "Draft" or has the status :drafting-phase:`Drafting Phase`, it is not yet ready for review.
-Please wait until the author marks it as "Ready for Review" unless you have been asked to provide feedback on a draft.
+Please wait until the author marks it as *Ready for Review* (or the status shows :require-review:`Require Review`) unless you have been asked to provide feedback on a draft.
 This can happen through the request review feature.

 Communication Guidelines